pmhalvor/whale-speech/docs/ladr/LADR_0003_pipeline_order.md

 # Pipeline order
-The question to be answered here is whether detections or sightings search should be run first.
+The question to be answered here is whether detections or encounters search should be run first.

 ## Background
-Initially, it made sense to only listen for audio detections when whales were sighted in an area.
+Initially, it made sense to only listen for audio detections when whales were encountered in an area.
 This would save costs, by avoiding processing audio data that was not likely to contain whale vocalizations.
-However, this approach assumes that whales make vocalizations when they breach the surface, which is the only time a sighting can be made.
+However, this approach assumes that whales make vocalizations when they breach the surface, which is the only time a encounter can be made.
 This is not always the case, as whales can be silent when they breach the surface, or vocalize when they are not visible.

 Since I'm still learning this field, I need to make a decision on which stage to run first.